 We get so caught up with staying on the cutting edge of mobile technology that we assume everyone knows and understands what a smartphone is and what a feature phone is.
 But it is a wrong assumption.
 In this article, I explain the difference between smartphones and feature phones.

-A smartphone is a cell phone that has advanced functions similar to a personal computer.
+A smartphone is a cell phone that has a big screen and advanced functions similar to a personal computer.
 Those computing functions include an operating system, ability to install and run downloaded apps, email and web browsing.
 Essentially, a smartphone is a mobile computer.

 As such, you can create and edit Office documents and other kinds of documents, edit images and video, read ebooks, manage websites and web servers, run accounting software, run health monitors and medical software, and a whole lot more.

 How Convergence Created Smartphones